GIS Day @ University of Idaho

 Schedule of Events

-GIS Day @ U of I 2023 is a hybrid event taking place on November 15th in the Clearwater / Whitewater room (on the second floor of the Idaho Student Union Building) and live streaming via Zoom.
+GIS Day @ U of I 2024 is a hybrid event taking place on November 20th in the Clearwater room (Idaho Student Union Building) and live streaming via Zoom.
 Times are given in Pacific Time (PST).
 Please register to receive the Zoom link.

 Whitewater Room and Zoom